yagpdb-cc/yagpdb-cc/birthday/README.md

 - `$mods`<br>
     List of role IDs you consider moderator.
 Separate multiple role IDs by spaces.
 - `$ChannelID`<br>
-    Configures where the birthday messages are being sent to.
+    The channel that birthday messages should be sent in.
 - `$bdayMsg`<br>
     This variable defines the message that'll be sent on a member's birthday.
 - `$invertedOrder`<br>